stackevo/spudreq/draft-trammell-spud-req.md

 own trust to other entities.
 Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
 These restrictions on vocabulary are discussed further in
-{{stackevo-explicit-coop}}.
+{{I-D.trammell-stackevo-explicit-coop}}.
 This discussion includes privacy and trust concerns as well as the need for strong incentives for middlebox cooperation based on the information that are exposed.